Last Updated: 2/23/23 | February 23rd, 2023

 - Café Sperl (Gumpendorfer 11, +43 15864158) – This traditional coffeehouse dates back to the 19th century and is home to some delicious pastries.
 It was featured in Before Sunrise and A Dangerous Method.

-Vienna has a lot of things to do in see.
-Sure, there’s a lot of museums and, by the time you leave here, you’ll have museum overload but there’s also a lot of great walking tours, excursions outside the city, food markets, places to eat, and cafes to sit around with a good book in!
-Vienna will never steer you wrong!
+Vienna has a ton of things to see and do — no matter your interests.
+Sure, there are a lot of museums (and by the time you leave here you’ll have museum overload) but there are also a lot of great walking tours, excursions outside the city, food markets, places to eat, and cafes to sit around with a good book in.